alexa-ngo/JESTProjects/README.md

 ![image](https://github.com/alexa-ngo/JESTProjects/assets/97919335/f9e3fbf0-64b2-48cb-8b75-797f7730f7dc)

-# stackedLinkedList Project
+## stackedLinkedList API Project

-The Stack class uses nodes to implement the following methods:
+The Stacked Linked List API project uses nodes to implement the following methods:

 - push: pushes a node to the Stack and sets the next node.
 - pop: pops a node from the Stack.